shouari/100daysofMLcode_Machine-Learning-with-a-Heart/README.md

 **Thoughts:** Reinforcement learning is little harder for me to understand, As for the project, I hope that I'll be able to finilize the architecture of the network and the coding within the week.

+## Day 17-19: Oct 11-14, 2018

+**progress:** The classifier Neural Network for heart-disease presence from scratch is finalized and operational, The full code will be uploaded in th coming days after some fine tuning and "cleaning".

+**Thoughts:** So excited to see my very first Network learning and making correct prediction.
+It needs some fine tuning but working.